-- (i) Expected duration of the examination, any planned interruptions (these should be kept to a minimum), and names of assisting supervisors; - (ii) Meetings with the internal and, if needed, external auditor and review of internal audit work papers; - (iii) Meeting with Government Officers Supervising the inspected SACCOS; - (iv) Regular meetings with the SACCOS manager to discuss the progress of the examination and address any other issues of concern to the SACCOS manager or Team Leader; and - Planning for the exit meeting with the SACCOS senior management whereby examination findings, the supervisor's overall conclusions, and recommendations will be discussed.
+- (i) Expected duration of the inspection, any planned interruptions (these should be kept to a minimum) inspector; - (ii) Meetings with the internal and, if needed, external auditor and review of internal audit work papers. - (iii) Meeting with Government Officers Supervising the inspected SACCOS. - (iv) Regular meetings with the SACCOS manager to discuss the progress of the inspection and address any other issues of concern to the SACCOS manager; and - (v) Planning for the exit meeting with the SACCOS senior management whereby inspection findings, the inspector's overall conclusions, and recommendations will be discussed.